Planetary equilibrium temperature: Greenhouse effect

-Because of the greenhouse effect, wherein long wave radiation emitted by the planet is absorbed and re-emitted to the surface by certain gases in the atmosphere, planets with substantial greenhouse atmospheres will have surface temperatures higher than the equilibrium temperature.
-For example, Venus has an equilibrium temperature of approximately 226 K, but a surface temperature of 740 K. Similarly, Earth has an equilibrium temperature of 255 K, but a surface temperature of about 288 K due to the greenhouse effect in our lower atmosphere.
-The equilibrium temperatures of such planets are more accurately estimated using simple energy-balance models which include one or more levels of thermal radiation transport through the atmosphere.
+In the greenhouse effect, long wave radiation emitted by a planet is absorbed by certain gases in the atmosphere, reducing longwave emissions to space.
+Planets with substantial greenhouse atmospheres emit more longwave radiation at the surface than what reaches space.
+Consequently, such planets have surface temperatures higher than their effective radiation emission temperature.
+For example, Venus has an effective temperature of approximately 226 K, but a surface temperature of 740 K. Similarly, Earth has an effective temperature of 255 K, but a surface temperature of about 288 K due to the greenhouse effect in our lower atmosphere.
+The surface temperatures of such planets are more accurately estimated by modeling thermal radiation transport through the atmosphere.

 Airless bodies

-On airless bodies, the lack of any significant greenhouse effect allows equilibrium temperatures to approach mean surface temperatures, as on Mars, where the equilibrium temperature is 210 K and the mean surface temperature of emission is 215 K. There are large variations in surface temperature over space and time on airless or near-airless bodies like Mars, which has daily surface temperature variations of 50-60 K. Because of a relative lack of air to transport or retain heat, significant variations in temperature develop.
+On airless bodies, the lack of any significant greenhouse effect allows equilibrium temperatures to approach mean surface temperatures, as on Mars, where the equilibrium temperature is 210 K and the mean surface temperature of emission is 215 K. There are large variations in surface temperature over space and time on airless or near-airless bodies like Mars, which has daily surface temperature variations of 50–60 K. Because of a relative lack of air to transport or retain heat, significant variations in temperature develop.
 Assuming the planet radiates as a blackbody (i.e. according to the Stefan-Boltzmann law), temperature variations propagate into emission variations, this time to the power of 4.
 This is significant because our understanding of planetary temperatures comes not from direct measurement of the temperatures, but from measurements of the fluxes.
 Consequently, in order to derive a meaningful mean surface temperature on an airless body (to compare with an equilibrium temperature), a global average surface emission flux is considered, and then an 'effective temperature of emission' that would produce such a flux is calculated.
 The same process would be necessary when considering the surface temperature of the Moon, which has an equilibrium temperature of 271 K, but can have temperatures of 373 K in the daytime and 100 K at night.
 Again, these temperature variations result from poor heat transport and retention in the absence of an atmosphere.